SORMaker/Advanced-Algebra/docs/Chapter7/Matrix of Linear Transformation.md

    $$
    So, an invertible linear transformation corresponds to the invertible matrix, and the inverse transformation corresponds to the inverse matrix.

-Using the matrix of linear transformation, we can directly calculate a image of a matrix.
+Using the matrix of linear transformation, we can directly calculate an image of a vector.

 > Theorem 3 states: